awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-systems-manager-targets.md

 When you specify the target to invoke in an Amazon EventBridge rule, you can choose from over 20 target types and add up to five targets to each rule\.

-Of the various targets, you can choose from three AWS Systems Manager capabilities as target actions when an EventBridge event occurs\.
-These capabilities include Automation, OpsCenter, and Run Command\.
+Of the various targets, you can choose from Automation, OpsCenter, and Run Command, which are capabilities of AWS Systems Manager, as target actions when an EventBridge event occurs\.

 The following are several examples of ways you can use these capabilities as the target of an EventBridge rule\.